 We also commit to understanding the ways in which these theories and practice contribute to our society through our research in policy.

-SIS boasts a publishing record that is outstanding among universities within South Korea and without, having published over 500 papers on SCI(E) journals over the last 15 years.
-SIS has a special role at its home base because South Korea is notably vulnerable to cyber threats.
+SCS boasts a publishing record that is outstanding among universities within South Korea and without, having published over 500 papers on SCI(E) journals over the last 15 years.
+SCS has a special role at its home base because South Korea is notably vulnerable to cyber threats.

 Establishing cybersecurity is of utmost priority for the country for two reasons, the first being that South Korea is one of the most well-connected countries in the world, with the highest percentage of internet users and most advanced IT infrastructures.

 The resulting dependence on cyberspace, however, lets its population be highly susceptible to damages incurred by cyber-attacks.
 Secondly, cyber terrorism is a viable means of attack for North Korea, the counterpart with which South Korea is in a state of armistice.